coin-au-carre/slacking/README.md

 ```

 If you need top flexibility, then you can use the generic functions `slack::post` or `slack::get`.
-Everything written in [there](https://api.slack.com/methods) is possible from here.
+Everything available in [Web Slack API](https://api.slack.com/methods) is possible from here.
 ```c++
 slack::post (
                 "chat.postMessage",